 Then in April 2024, the Fifth Circuit once again heard oral argument in the case.
 And in September 2025, the Fifth Circuit ruled that courts cannot “interfere with matters of church government, matters of faith, [and] matters of doctrine,” dismissing the lawsuit.

-“There should be no doubt that religious organizations and associations—not judges—have the freedom to choose how to fulfill their religious missions and with whom,” said Matthew Martens, partner at WilmerHale.
-“We are grateful that the Fifth Circuit recognized this important principle of religious freedom.”
+“There should be no doubt that religious institutions—not judges—have the freedom to choose how to fulfill their religious missions and with whom they will partner to carry out those missions,” said Matthew Martens, partner at WilmerHale.
+“We are grateful that the Fifth Circuit recognized this important principle of religious freedom and that the Supreme Court upheld its decision.”

-“The First Amendment prohibits the government from interfering with the autonomy of religious organizations and the church,” said Hiram Sasser, Executive General Counsel for First Liberty Institute.
-“No court should be able to tell a church who it must hire to preach their beliefs, teach their faith, or carry out their mission.”
+“The First Amendment prohibits the government from interfering with the autonomy of religious organizations, associations, or churches,” said Hiram Sasser, Executive General Counsel for First Liberty Institute.
+“No court should be able to tell the church who it must partner with to preach their beliefs, teach their faith, or carry out their mission.”

 News Release